For Initial Consultation Call, If on Cell Phone, Click on (407) 260-6001

 or Use the Consultation Email Form

-How DCF Interprets Omissions as Failure To Protect Your Children from Abuse
+How DCF Interprets Omissions as Failing To Protect Your Children from Abuse

 By Orlando DCF Attorney Eduardo J. Mejias